nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 - **Bridging** - Bridging refers to transferring assets between different layers.

 ### ABI (Application Binary Interface)
-- The Deposit ABI for the nume contract can be found [here](https://abis.s3.amazonaws.com/deposit_facet.abi)
+- The ERC20 Deposit ABI for the nume contract can be found [here](https://nume-public.s3.amazonaws.com/abis/deposit_facet.abi)
+- The NFT ABI for the nume contract can be found [here](https://nume-public.s3.amazonaws.com/abis/nft_deposit_facet.abi)
-- The Withdrawal ABI for the nume contract can be found [here](https://abis.s3.amazonaws.com/withdrawal_facet.abi)
+- The Withdrawal ABI for the nume contract can be found [here](https://nume-public.s3.amazonaws.com/abis/withdrawal_facet.abi)

 # Deposits

 Here's what happens under the hood when a deposit is made on Nume:
 - User transfers the Token from Polygon zkEVM to the Nume contract on Polygon zkEVM
-- The transfer function emits an event which is read by Nume's server and an asset identifier is created that represents the asset, so that it can be utilized and transacted with on nume.
+- The transfer function emits an event which is read by Nume's server and an asset identifier is created, so that it can be utilized and transacted with on nume.

 Sample code for depositing ERC20
 ```js